WEFix-tech/WEFix-tech.github.io/README.md

 1. Clone the repository from GitHub.
 Make sure Node.js is installed.
 2. Run `npm install` or `yarn` to install necessary dependencies for the project.
 3. Run `npm install --save-dev wefix` or `yarn add --dev wefix` to add our tool WEFix as the development dependency.
+4. Mannually remove all wait statements in all e2e test files.
+So that all concurrency flakiness is exposed.
-4. Run `npx wefix -i` or `yarn wefix -i`.
+5. Run `npx wefix -i` or `yarn wefix -i`.
 WEFix will detect all e2e test files under current directory and instrument analysis code into them.
-5. Check the `package.json` file, and start build process using pre-defined npm command, such as `npm run build`.
+6. Check the `package.json` file, and start build process using pre-defined npm command, such as `npm run build`.
-6. Start the application using pre-defined npm command, such as `npm run start:app`.
+7. Start the application using pre-defined npm command, such as `npm run start:app`.
 The seven repos used in our paper will start a local server.
 Make sure you can visit its web page through localhost.
-7. Run the e2e testing using pre-defined npm command, such as `npm run test:e2e`.
+8. Run the e2e testing using pre-defined npm command, such as `npm run test:e2e`.
+For Cypress, you need to add `--config defaultCommandTimeout=0` parameter to disable its inherent auto-wait ability.
 After the testing process finish, a local file named `mutation.log` will be generated, which contains mutation information of each commands recorded on the fly.
-8. (Optional) Run `npx wefix ui` or `yarn wefix ui`.
+9. (Optional) Run `npx wefix ui` or `yarn wefix ui`.
 WEfix will start a web page on localhost as UI panel, where all the mutations are presented in order.
 This UI panel could help users better understand the DOM behavior during test runtime and fix the flakiness.
-9. Run `npx wefix -f` or `yarn wefix -f`.
+10. Run `npx wefix -f` or `yarn wefix -f`.
 WEfix will take `mutation.log` as input to insert generated fix code into the original test files.
-10. Manually rerun fixed e2e tests ten times and check whether the flakiness disappeared.
+11. Manually rerun fixed e2e tests ten times and check whether the flakiness disappeared.

 ## Experiment Result